cmmid/cmmid.github.io/topics/covid19/_posts/2020-03-31-comix-impact-of-physical-distance-measures-on-transmission-in-the-UK.md

 description: We present the first results of an ongoing survey (CoMix) to track social contact behaviour during the Covid-19 pandemic, and compare social mixing to patterns found in a previous survey.

-#add a status: in-progress, under-review, published
-#defaults to in-progress if not set
+status: paper-accepted-at-journal
-status: accepted
+# status: paper-published-at-journal

 #add the date at which post is updated (if applicable), in YYYY-MM-DD
 update: 2020-04-20